How do I enroll or get onto your waiting list?

 Are students taught how to read music?

 Yes!
+Musical literacy is an important skill!
+Imagine being an actor and not being able to read a script.
 When the student is showing signs that they are ready to begin the reading process, we jump right in.
 Since students have such a solid musical foundation before reading is introduced, and reading is only introduced when the student is developmentally and musically ready, most students learn to read at an accelerated rate.
 When will this happen?
 It depends!
-Some are ready after three months of lessons, while others may not be ready for three years.
-I’ve found reading readiness is often dependent upon the student’s commitment to home practice.
-As with all music learning, there is a strong correlation between the quality and quantity of home practice between lessons and the speed a student proceeds through the program and moves towards readiness to read music.
+Some are ready within the first months of lessons, while others may not be ready for years.
+Every student is unique!

 Why hold off on reading music?